divergentti/palindrome_game/README.md

 ### Running the Game

 1. Ensure all dependencies are installed.
-2. Run the main game script:
+2. Run the main game script from the root directory:

    ```bash
    python PalindromeGame.py